top of page

 • Botanicals: Juniper, coriander, angelica root, orris root, lemon peel, orange peel, lime peel, cassia bark, nutmeg, cucumber essence (post distillation).

-• Botanist - A Scottish gin made by the Bruichladdich distillery (the single malt page) that is notable for it's subdued softer top notes and deep, varied complexity that includes fruits, flowers. which is come as no surprise when looking at the roster of 22 botanicals.
-It starts out like a typical London dry but ends up reading like an apothecary's grocery list.
+• Botanist - Crafted by the Bruichladdich distillery (see the Single Malt Scotch page) this Scottish gin is known for its gentle initial notes and intriguingly rich complexity.
+With 22 botanicals, this comes as no surprise.
+The roster starts like a typical London dry but ends up reading like an apothecary's grocery list.

 • Botancials: Juniper, coriander, angelica root, lemon, peel, orange peel, liquorice root, orris root, cassia bark, peppermint, thyme, tansy, wood sage, sweet cicly, mugwort, meadowsweet, red clover, lady's bedstraw, lemon balm, hawthorne flower, heather flower, gorse flower, downy birch, chamomile, downy birch, apple mint, water mint, spearmint.

-• Cotswolds - Named for the pictureesque area outside of London where it is made, this mostly follows the classic dry blueprint, but dials up the spice in a big way, mainly from the addition of black pepper, as opposed to the more common cubeb pepper.
+• Cotswolds - Hailing from the picturesque Cotswolds region outside of London, this gin adheres mostly to the classic dry formula but amplifies the spice, notably with black pepper as opposed to the more common cubeb pepper.
+It performs brilliantly in all classic cocktails.
 It shines brightly in all the classics.

 • BotanicalsJuniper, coriander, angelica root, lavender, bay leaf, grapefruit peel, lime peel, black pepper, cardamom.